 Laws to combat terrorism.

-29 organisations are currently listed as terrorist organisations under the Criminal Code.
+There are 29 organisations currently listed as terrorist organisations under the Criminal Code.